 - Social aspect (good excuse to hang out and chat)

-- Heightened awareness for short period of time, in case of any lightning speed reactions needed while I’m sitting on my butt
+- Heightened awareness for short period of time, in case of any lightning-speed reactions needed while I’m sitting down

-- Also handy to have before a Crossfit workout
+- Also handy to have before a workout

 - At $3.50 a mug twice a day, you’ve got a round the world ticket.
 If you halved that to one cup, I’ve still got a surf trip to Bali (from Sydney) once a year.